priyapennathur/lanyon-hugo/content/_index.md

 ---

-I am a tenured Associate Professor in Industrial and Systems Engineering at the University of Iowa.
+I am a tenured Associate Professor in Industrial, Manufaturing and Systems Engineering at the University of Texas at El Paso since Jan 2023.
+From 2012-2022, I was a faculty in Industrial and Systems Engineering at the University of Iowa.
 Prior to my work at the University of Iowa, I was a Postdoctoral Fellow at the Armstrong Institute for Patient Safety and Quality at Johns Hopkins University.
 I received my PhD in Industrial Engineering from the State University of New York (SUNY) at Buffalo.
 My BS degree is in Computer Science from the University of Madras, India.

 My primary research interests are in studying people’s cognitive work and in designing information systems to support their cognitive work.
 My research has been funded by the National Science Foundation (NSF) and the National Library of Medicine at NIH.